 When a Michigan tenant signs a written lease, they agree to abide by the lease's terms until it expires.
-If they fail to do so, the landlord has a right to evict them from their rented premises, just as tenants have the right to break the lease for their landlord's lease violation.
+If they fail to do so, the landlord has a right to remove them from their rented premises, just as tenants have the right to break the lease for their landlord's lease violation.

 - Ignoring maintenance requests from tenants.

-- Libeling or slandering your tenants.
+- Libeling or slandering the tenants.

 - Usings threats to coerce tenants to move out.